zephyrproject-rtos/zephyr/boards/arm/stm32f429i_disc1/doc/index.rst

 The STM32F429I-DISC1 Discovery kit has 8 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `STM32F429I-DISC1 board User Manual`_.
+For more details please refer to `STM32F429I-DISC1 board User Manual`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------